The Kulpmont Mob Murders of 1939

 Mansfield's funeral was held on Saturday, March 5, in the home of his aunt, Mrs. Sarah O'Brien.
 Plainclothes officers staked out the residence, scanning those in attendance for underworld figures.
 Among those who came to the funeral was Harry Mansfield, the victim's brother, who was serving a long-term sentence himself at Eastern State Penitentiary.
 He was accompanied by prison guards.
 Absent from the affair was Mansfield's "secret" wife, the former Amelia Peskiwicz of Brady.
 She didn't arrive from Philadelphia until after Mansfield had already been lowered into the ground.
 She was immediately detained for questioning.

 Nor far away in the county seat of Sunbury, a tall, buxom blonde arrived over the weekend and asked where she could view the body of Fred Pensyl.
 She said she was a personal friend from Harrisburg.
-Sunbury officials promply telephoned the state police, telling them to keep an eye out for the mysterious blonde, but she never showed up at Pensyl's funeral in Shamokin.
+Sunbury officials promptly telephoned the state police, telling them to keep an eye out for the mysterious blonde, but she never showed up at Pensyl's funeral in Shamokin.

 An Undigested Lobster Reveals a Clue